percona/everest-doc/docs/release-notes/Percona-Everest-1.1.0-(2024-08-08).md

 ## Release highlights

-!!! warning
+!!! info "Important"
     Percona Everest 1.1.0 comes with its own set of [limitations](Percona-Everest-1.1.0-(2024-08-08).md#known-limitations) that you should be aware of.

-### Enhancements in the functionality for PostgreSQL backups and schedules
+### Enhancements for PostgreSQL disaster recovery

-We've improved the robustness of our backups and restores by enforcing a few limitations in the way we manage backup storage.
+We've made our backups and restores more reliable by setting limits on how we manage backup storage.
 This proactive approach ensures that we can prevent potential issues from being triggered in edge-case scenarios.

+Here's how it works:

-- If you create more than three backup storages, you can use any existing storages across on-demand backups and schedules as long as the total number of storages in use (by existing on-demand backups and schedules) does not exceed three.
+- You can have up to three backup storages in use at a time, across both on-demand backups and schedules.

     ???+ example "Example"
-        If you have created two schedules using backup storage `bucket-1` and `bucket-2`, and an on-demand backup using backup storage `bucket-3`, you can only utilize one of these three backup storages to create the next on-demand backup or a schedule.
+        If you already have two scheduled backups using storage `bucket-1` and `bucket-2`, and an on-demand backup using `bucket-3`, you’ll need to use one of these three storages for any new on-demand backup or schedule.

     ![!image](../images/backup_storages.png)